lawrencechau/signal-bot/README.md

 # signal-bot
 This is a simple bot system for [Signal](https://github.com/signalapp) with minimal dependencies.
 Pure Java and cross platform.
+Modified to be used for fetching Magic the Gathering cards.

 ## Building
 `gradlew installDist` should generate a run script at 'build/install/signal-bot/bin/signal-bot'.